Natural width of the superconducting transition in epitaxial TiN films: BKT transition

-As shown in~\autoref{figure_num_2}(c), the RT tail cannot be explained in the framework of the BKT model.
-To describe the RT-dependence below $T_\mathrm{c0}$ and $T_\mathrm{BKT}$, one usually refers to the role of intrinsic inhomogeneities of electronic properties~\cite{Benfatto2009,Mondal2011,Baity2016}.
-These inhomogeneities are usually specified in terms of the spatial distribution of $T_\mathrm{c}$ or the density of the superfluid density and can be described in terms of the effective medium theory (EMT).
-In the next section, we describe the experimental $R(T)$-dependencies by generally accepted EMT approximation and explain the possible origin of spatial inhomogeneity in epitaxial TiN films.
+As shown in other studies~\cite{Benfatto2009,Mondal2011,Baity2016}, the $R(T)$ dependence in figure~\ref{figure_num_2}(c) cannot be explained without considering the intrinsic inhomogeneity of the electronic properties in a superconductor.
+This inhomogeneity can be defined by the spatial variation of $T_\mathrm{c}$ or the superfluid density, and can be modeled using the effective medium theory (EMT).
+In the following section, we will discuss the experimental $R(T)$ dependencies in the EMT approximation and explore the possible microscopic origins of inhomogeneities in epitaxial TiN films.